-As a military spouse tax time can be a bit stressful to say the least.
+As a military spouse tax time can be a bit stressful, to say the least.

 There are regular tax questions: What are the new changes to tax law?
 What can I deduct?
 Who can I claim?

 Then there is an entirely new set of questions because you're a spouse of a service member: How do I file our joint return with my service member deployed?
 What state do I file my taxes in?
 What benefits are we allowed as military?

 To answer most of the commonly asked questions the Internal Revenue Service (IRS) has an Armed Forces' Tax Guide available for download - IRS Publication 3, which summarizes many important military-related tax topics.
 Publication 3 may also be ordered by calling 1-800-TAX-FORM (800-829-3676).